Mr. Louthian and the Louthian Law Firm provided me with excellent legal services regarding a legal issue with a major corporation.Errick Bethel Sr.

 They were very down to earth and friendly, but they meant business.
 I would definitely recommend them.
 Thank you, attorney Bert Louthian!Keiron Gibson, Keianna Dukes & Ann Dukes

 Outstanding customer care.
 Very professional and handled my case in a timely manner.Johnny Jackson

 If you or a loved one has been diagnosed with mesothelioma, lung cancer or asbestosis you may be entitled to financial or worker’s compensation for past and future medical bills, lost wages, physical disability, and emotional pain and suffering.
-If you are considering an asbestos-related lawsuit, it is important to talk with an attorney with significant experience in South Carolina law.
+If you are considering an asbestos-related lawsuit, it is important to talk with an injury attorney with significant experience in South Carolina law.
 The has been trying — and winning — lawsuits in South Carolina since 1959.
 We’re committed to providing excellent, personalized service and the best results for our clients.
-To speak with a mesothelioma attorney today, fill out our confidential online form, or call us at Toll free at (803) 454-1200.
+To speak with a mesothelioma attorney today, fill out our confidential online form, or call us toll free at (803) 454-1200.

 Asbestos was used for many years as a common material in the construction industry.
 Asbestos was a popular commercial product because it is strong, does not burn, resists corrosion, and insulates well.
 Thus, asbestos is present in millions of U.S. homes, schools, businesses, and even ships.
 But the presence of asbestos in so many buildings has a created an enormous public health problem because the product can cause deadly diseases and has sickened thousands of people.